 About this site

 My website has been online since 2013.
-It serves as a personal wiki where I collect writing and thoughts.
+It serves as a personal wiki where I collect bookmarks, excerpts, and thoughts.
 Some pages are rougher and mostly useful to me, while others are more polished and intended for other readers.
 Cam Pegg’s defunct “Notes to Self” listed the site as a “digital garden”.

 In its current incarnation, the site is a collection of interlinked HTML files produced by a custom static site generator and served by Caddy.
 The result is a wiki that only one person can edit.